drbobbeaty/LKit/README.md

 	1.0

+### Multiple Expressions

+The language allows for multiple expressions to be in a single source.
+For example, the following is a simple way to define the variable `x` and then use it in the subsequent expression:

+	(set x (+ 1 2 3))
+	(* x 3 (* x 2))

+The parser will make _both_ language trees, and evaluate them in the order in which they appeared in the code.
+The resulting value of the evaluation will be the _last_ expression evaluated.

 ### Expressions as Values in Expressions

 Of course this can all be included as a _value_ (a.k.a. _argument_) in another